Return To posts

 7000 Series Aluminum Alloys

-7000 Series alloys are heavy-duty and provide similar strength characteristics to steel.
+Consisting of zinc, the 7000 Series alloys are heavy-duty and provide similar strength characteristics to steel.
 Professional builders encounter 7075 aluminum when assembling athletic equipment and aircraft parts.
+This series is also applied in castings for brazing, used in automotive parts and for mining equipment.

 Contact PBZ for Full-Service Manufacturing Projects